allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 #### Calculation

-Let's start with pseudocode and then explain the details:
+Let’s start with pseudocode and then explain the details:

 ```R
 calculate_max_rates(current_rates, current_max_rates):